The polysemy of the words that children learn over time

-The results of the quantitative analysis of the \textbf{SemCor polysemy} can be seen in the right-hand side picture of Figure \ref{fig:eng_edat_sinsets_semcor_all_50}, and the raw data in Table \ref{tab:eng_edat_sinsets_semcor_binom_50}.
 In this case, we can see that the trend is the same as in the case of WordNet polysemy.
-We can also see that a remarkably high number of correlations between mean polysemy and time, are positive and significant in children ($51.8\%$) whereas an overwhelming majority of these correlations are non-significant in all adult categories ($85.7\%$ for mothers, $92.9\%$ for fathers and $93.3\%$ for investigators).
+We can also see that a remarkably high number of correlations between mean polysemy and child age are positive and significant in children ($51.8\%$), whereas an overwhelming majority of these correlations are non-significant in all adult categories ($85.7\%$ for mothers, $92.9\%$ for fathers and $93.3\%$ for investigators).
 Finally, we note that the average values for mean polysemy differ depending on the source: an average polysemy of about $6$ synsets is found in adults when the source of the polysemy is the SemCor corpus, compared to an approximate average of about $10$ synsets when the source is the WordNet database (see Figure \ref{fig:eng_edat_sinsets_all_50} and Figure \ref{fig:eng_edat_sinsets_semcor_all_50}).